hallard/WeMos-Matrix-Shield-DMA/README.md

  <img src="https://github.com/hallard/WeMos-Matrix-Shield-DMA/blob/main/pictures/barrier-7_62.png">
 - Ebay search for "2X8 Pin 2.54mm Double Row Female Header" or polulu product #1028, you can also use twice 1x8 pin female or even twice 2x4 pins female, plenty of option for this one
  <img src="https://github.com/hallard/WeMos-Matrix-Shield-DMA/blob/main/pictures/2X8-pin-connector.jpg">
+- 10K 0805 resistor for LDR
+- Any LDR PhotoCell 5528
+- I2C 4.7K resistor 0805 if needed, default I2C set to 3.3V use JP3 if you prefer 5V
+- Diode can be any Schottky diode barrier and is not mandatory (if not close JP4 jumper)

 # License